Is Your Cocaine Addiction Controlling Your Life?

 Let Us Help You Onto the Road of Recovery Today

 Can you imagine having a hole in your nose from snorting so much cocaine?
 What if you have a powerful desire or craving for cocaine?
-No matter how much you use, you can’t have enough.
+No matter how much you do, you can’t have enough.
 In fact, Steven Tyler, the frontman of Aerosmith, claims he spent $5 or $6 million on cocaine during his career.
 In an interview with US Magazine, Tyler said, “You could also say I snorted half of Peru, but, you know, it’s what we did.”